rockslaughter/RocksChatBot/README.md

 Run:
 1. Move the RocksChatBot.jar to the project root.
+2. Add your bot token to the properties.json file (found in the resources folder)
+  a. https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token if you haven't done this yet.
-2. In the command line at the project root run "javaw -jar RocksChatBot.jar"
+3. In the command line at the project root run "javaw -jar RocksChatBot.jar"

 Stopping the bot:
 1. In the command line run "taskkill /f /im javaw.exe"